aoko-neo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-print string and a new line
+Print a string and new line